CartoDB/cartodb/doc/API.md

 #### layer.loading()

-Called when the layer or its sublayers are about to be loaded.
-This is also called when any properties are changed but not yet visible.
+Triggered when the layer or any of its sublayers are about to be loaded.
+This is also triggered when any properties are changed but not yet visible.

 ##### Example